rgee0/openfaas-on-digitalocean/README.md

-## OpenFaaS-DO
+## OpenFaaS-on-DigitalOcean

-Ansible Playbook to get you up and running with OpenFaas on [Digital Ocean](https://m.do.co/c/2962aa9e56a1).
+Ansible Playbook to get you up and running with OpenFaas on [DigitalOcean](https://m.do.co/c/2962aa9e56a1).
 This is intended for evaluation / testing where quick and repeatable access to a clean instance is desired.

 Please be aware this playbook is not idempotent, specifically in droplet creation; if you run it _n_ times you will get _n_ droplets.